 Dead tree: Past way of life; something which was full of life for you in the past, but is now dead; dead relative.

-Falling tree: Sense of threat to your identity; this can often suggest a big change in the way you express yourself.
+Falling fallen or crashing down tree: Sense of threat to your identity; this can often suggest a big change in the way you express yourself.
 It is a breaking down of the influences you lived from in the past, perhaps because your childhood set in place painful or negative influences, or it could suggest the loss or death of a relative or someone close to you.
 It can also sometimes shown the death of someone.
 When trees are old or storm blow in our life trees are felled by wind or weather.
 But in some dreams it may suggest making more space around by the dead trees falling.

 Flowering tree: Fertility; femininity.